It’s important to keep your baby’s toys clean and germ-free to help protect their health.

 Milton can also be sprayed onto toys that can’t be submerged and wiped off.
 Make sure you read the instructions and leave on for long enough to ensure disinfection takes place.

-If you have soft toys that need disinfecting check to see if they can go in the washing machine.
+If you have soft toys (stuffed animals, plus toys or any soft toys) that need disinfecting check to see if they can go in the washing machine.
 Most can on a wool cycle.
 A cool cycle is less likely to damage toys but isn’t much good if you are trying to sterilise so add a bit of laundry sanitiser to make sure you get rid of any nasties.

 Disinfecting toys without chemicals